-After falling in love with the dirt-cheap and superb T2, I received a gift sample of the more expensive model: the FIX.
-As expected, the FIX did not disappoint, except on weak sources.
+After falling in love with the dirt-cheap and superb T2, I received a sample of the more expensive model: the FIX.
+Unlike what I expected, the FIX did disappoint, especially on weak sources.

 The FIX is a powerful pair of earphones.
 We can argue about the build quality and the materials used with these earphones (considering the price), yeah, but not many will argue that these earphones are monsters.
-They excel in all frequencies in a very fun way, although the sound signature is aimed towards average-consumers, not the audiophiles.
+They excel mainly in the lower frequencies, as this sound signature is aimed towards average-consumers, not the audiophiles.

-With that being said, I did experience a more noticeable muffle in the mids and highs on a lower-powered source, compared to both EINSEAR T2 and ROCK Zircon, where the bass totally overpowered them.
-The source has a huge impact on these earphones, thus I would recommend them only if you have an amplified source.
+With that being said, I did experience a more noticeable muffle in the mids and highs on a lower-powered source, where the bass totally overpowered them.
+The source has a huge impact on these earphones, thus I wouldn't even consider them without an amplified source.
 An amp will help push the highs forward to keep up with the impactful bass.

-I'm highly skeptical whether they worth about ~$50, but EINSEAR fans might love these, as these are their most expensive offerings, and a true trophy to own.
+I'm highly skeptical whether they worth about ~$50, but EINSEAR fans might love these, as these are their most expensive offerings, and a nice trophy to own.

 Monstrous and quick bass, suitable mainly for electronic music.